trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 id: f7ef3fd1-1c4f-4e21-b81b-e77d3bb71f0c
 title: Putting Animals on Display
 desc: |-
-  Zoos' justifications for keeping animals and putting them on display have changed a great deal through the centuries, from recreation for urban populations to research and wildlife conservation.
+  Zoos justifications for keeping animals and putting them on display have changed a great deal through the centuries, from recreation for urban populations to research and wildlife conservation.
 The now typical, geographically structured zoo in Berlin with its exoticising architecture was preceded by a taxonomically structured zoo that placed far more value on the completeness of its order than on the quality of the conditions in which animals were kept.
-updated: 1640910383402
+updated: 1640910421595
 created: 1618572893774
 license: CC BY-SA
 title_de: Tiere zurschaustellen